HenryAlbu/FB-Messenger-Whatsapp-Discord-message-spammer/README.md

 friendName = "THE NAME OF THE PERSON THAT WILL GET THE MESSAGES" sendDelay = 1;
 ```
-*Note: friendName should match the exact name of the user.
+*Note: friendName should match the exact name of the user in the conversation list.
 In the image above, friendName would be "Example1".
-This applies to both Whatsapp/Messenger and Discord scripts*
+This applies to all scripts (Whatsapp/Messenger/Discord)

 #### Whatsapp (auto_shrek_whatsapp.py)